jhburns/ExperienceCapture/Server/README.md

 /home/sessions/ -> WebUI
 ```

-The WebUI is a Single-Page Application so routing to a specific webpage is done server side.
+The WebUI is a static Single-Page Application so routing to a specific page is done server side.

 If the a request is routed to the API server, it then uses internal logic to routes the request to a specific endpoint.
 The API server also has three services it depends on, the Exporter service, [MongoDB](https://www.mongodb.com/), and
 [Minio](https://min.io/).
 MongoDB is used for storing game session data and general purpose application data.
 The Exporter also requires MongoDB and Minio so it can convert database documents and store them as a zip file.
-Minio is an object store, which is only used to store/serve exported game sessions zips.
+Minio is an object store, very similar to AWS S3, that is used to store/serve exported game sessions zips.

 During development, routing is done without load balancing as there is only one instance of each service used.
-However, during production/staging the API, Caddy, and WebUI are replicated so [Docker Swarm](https://docs.docker.com/engine/swarm/) has to load balance between each replica.
-This is done with a non-configurable round-robin load balancing algorithm.
+However, during production/staging the API, Caddy, and WebUI are replicated so [Docker Swarm](https://docs.docker.com/engine/swarm/) has to balance load to each replica.

 #### Infrastructure Services